sparky8512/starlink-grpc-tools/README.md

 python3 dish_grpc_influx.py -t 30 [... probably other args to specify server options ...] status
 ```

-Some of the scripts (currently only the InfluxDB one) also support specifying options through environment variables.
+Some of the scripts (currently only the InfluxDB ones) also support specifying options through environment variables.
 See details in the scripts for the environment variables that map to options.

 #### Bulk history data collection

-`dish_grpc_influx.py`, `dish_grpc_sqlite.py`, and `dish_grpc_text.py` also support a bulk history mode that collects and writes the full second-by-second data instead of summary stats.
+`dish_grpc_influx.py`, `dish_grpc_influx2.py`, `dish_grpc_sqlite.py`, and `dish_grpc_text.py` also support a bulk history mode that collects and writes the full second-by-second data instead of summary stats.
 To select bulk mode, use `bulk_history` for the mode argument.
 You'll probably also want to use the `-t` option to have it run in a loop.

 #### Polling interval